Fit as a Mama Bear

 Making Keto Graham Cracker Crust

-The best part about this keto graham cracker recipe is that it can easily be made into a gluten-free crust for pies and protein cheesecake also!
+The best part about this keto graham cracker recipe is that it cna easily be made into a gluten-free crust for pies or something like my high-protein cheesecake.

 To make it, follow the instructions to make the dough and knead it until mixed.